Acria-Network/Acria-Documentation/operating_an_oracle_node.md

 ?> **Tip** The name of an Oracle Node must be unique.
 The transaction will fail otherwise.

-Your personal contract address will be displayed after it got mined.
+Your personal contract address will be displayed right after the transaction got included into a block.

 ![alt text](/img/qt24.png ':size=50%x50%')